New Psychoactive Substances (NPS)

 US DEA Places 3-Methoxyphencyclidine in Schedule I of the Controlled Substances Act

-The US DEA has finalized the placement of 3-methoxyphencyclidine (3-MeO-PCP) into Schedule I of the Controlled Substances Act, effective April 22, 2026.
-This designation mandates the strictest regulatory controls for all supply chain activities, requiring immediate action to secure registrations or dispose of existing stocks to mitigate legal risk.
+The US DEA has finalized the placement of 3-methoxyphencyclidine into Schedule I of the Controlled Substances Act, effective April 22, 2026.
+This designation imposes the strictest federal controls on all supply chain activities, requiring immediate registration or stock disposal to mitigate significant legal and operational risks.

 federalregister.govUnited StatesUnited States